eclipse-themes/Eclipse-Themes/CONTRIBUTING.md

 Thank you for your interest in contributing to Eclipse Midnight!
 This guide will help you create and submit themes for various applications.

+## 🎨 Brand & Color Guidelines

+Before you start, please review our comprehensive [Brand Guidelines](BRAND_GUIDELINES.md) for detailed information about:
+- Color palette and naming conventions
+- Light and dark theme specifications
+- Terminal color schemes
+- UI component styling
+- Syntax highlighting guidelines
+- Accessibility standards

+All themes should follow these guidelines to maintain visual consistency across the Eclipse Midnight ecosystem.

 ## 🎨 Creating a New Theme

 ### 1. Create a New Repository